aoterodelaroza/acpdb/README.md

     the fourth, etc.

   * `NORM_REF`: divide all weights by the mean absolute reference value of each set.
+Incompatible with `NORM_REFSQRT`.

+  * `NORM_REFSQRT`: divide all weights by the square root of the mean absolute reference value of each set.
+Incompatible with `NORM_REF`.

   * `NORM_NITEM`: divide all weights by the number of items in each set.
+Incompatible with `NORM_NITEMSQRT`.

   * `NORM_NITEMSQRT`: divide all weights by the square root of the number of items in each set.
+Incompatible with `NORM_NITEM`.

   * `WEIGHT_ITEM i1.i w1.r ...` gives specific weights to individual
     items in the set (weight `w1.r` to item `i1.i`, etc.).
 Note that